HibaMallak/BetterGRsetup/docs/api_docs.md

 # API Gateway Documentation
-NOTE: should this stay a separate file or should we merge it in the developer documentation?
 ## Overview

 The API Gateway serves as the central entry point for handling requests from the frontend to the backend microservices in the BetterGR system.
 It facilitates communication between the frontend and various backend services using gRPC, ensuring efficient and scalable interactions.